 So, part of the inherited riches of the Church of Ireland and Anglicanism and the personal spirituality and piety is founded on the liturgical tradition of Anglicanism:

 “Prevent O Lord/Go before us O Lord;”

-The words “Stir up” from the post-communion prayer for last Sunday, the Sunday before Advent, and the collect used this week have given us the colloquial name “Stirrup Sunday” for last Sunday, the day many women traditionally began preparations or making their Christmas cakes:
+The words “Stir up” from the post-communion prayer for the Sunday before Advent, has given us the colloquial name “Stirrup Sunday” for the day many women traditionally began preparations or making their Christmas cakes:

 Stir up, O Lord, the wills of your faithful people: that, richly bearing the fruit of good works, they may be richly rewarded; through Jesus Christ our Lord, Amen.